Beyond Burgers: AI Food Styling for Diets and Cuisines

 4. Yummify workflows: from one honest capture to many diet & cuisine variants

-A realistic setup: the line cook plates the new vegan kofta, sets it by a window or a soft overhead light, and a shift lead takes three phone shots in under a minute.
-That’s enough for Yummify to generate marketplace tiles, QR menu images, and social posts tailored to vegan, Middle Eastern, or family-meal use cases.
+A realistic setup: the line cook plates the new vegan kofta.
+They set it by a window or a soft overhead light.
+A shift lead takes three phone shots in under a minute.
+That’s enough for Yummify to generate marketplace tiles.
+It creates QR menu images.
+It makes social posts tailored to vegan, Middle Eastern, or family-meal use cases.

 A simple capture-to-export workflow